jaytolentino/instaview/README.md

 * _Optional:_ Add pull-to-refresh for popular stream with SwipeRefreshLayout
 * _Optional:_ Show latest comment for each photo (bonus: show last 2 comments)
 * _Optional:_ Display each photo with the same style and proportions as the real Instagram
-* _Optional:_ Display each user profile image using a CircularImageView
+* _Optional:_ Display each user profile image using a RoundedImageView

 - - -